kaf-lamed-beyt/metadata/README.md

 Well... for one, you won't have to copy meta tags from one component to the other.

 And if you're that person that goes: **"I can just build this myself"**.
 Well, you're in luck.
-Because yo don't have to do that.
+Because you don't have to do that.

 `<Metadata />` accepts a `children` prop, so you can still add other HTML tags that goes into the `<head>` element.